inspire-group/SSD/README.md

-The steps to evaluates with $SSD_k$ are exactly same, except that now you have to also provide values for `k` and `copies` . `k` refers to how many outliers are available from each class of targeted OOD datasets while `copies` refers to number of transformed instances created per available outlier image.
+The steps to evaluate with $SSD_k$ are exactly the same, except that now you have to also provide values for `k` and `copies` . `k` refers to how many outliers are available from each class of targeted OOD datasets while `copies` refers to the number of transformed instances created per available outlier image.

 `CUDA_VISIBLE_DEVICES=$gpu_id python -u eval_ssdk.py --arch resnet50 --training-mode SimCLR --dataset cifar10 --ckpt checkpoint_path --normalize --k 5 --copies 10`